 FORT WORTH, TX (7 April 2015) - Pointwise and TotalSim will present a webinar entitled “Land-Speed Record Attempt Uses High-Fidelity, High-Speed CFD” on 28 April at 10 a.m.
 CDT (GMT - 5).

-For more information and to register, go to www.pointwise.com/webinars.
+For more information and to register, go to info.pointwise.com/webinar-cfd-land-speed-record-attempt.

 In 1963, Craig Breedlove set the world land-speed record in the Spirit of America, a record that he would later reclaim several more times in the next two years.
 Fifty years later, Breedlove has decided that it is time to bring the title back to America.
 In a new team led by Breedlove, the Spirit of America is being revived with the goal of once again claiming a new world record for land-speed vehicles.